-Bellaire Middle School ranks nationwide
+Bellaire Middle School ranks in Ohio

 To receive a ranking, state assessments were analyzed of students who are proficient or above in mathematics and reading/language arts, while considering students’ backgrounds, achievement in core subjects and how well schools are educating their students.